 Before long I’d reached the parking lot at the main entrance to the park with signage about the hours (8:00 am to dusk), requirement of the Discover Pass and restroom.

-As is the case during much of the winter, the tide was pretty high.
+As is the case during much of the winter during the daytime, the tide was pretty high.
 The beach was covered in glacial till, driftwood and seaweed.

 A friendly guy walking his dog answered my question about a trail just above the beach.
 He said that it ran about a mile or so, eventually leading on to NAS Whidbey, where walkers were allowed unless orange markers had been placed to indicate that the munitions range was in use.